AdaCore/gnatstudio/docs/users_guide/projects.rst

 projects is responsible for its own set of sources (compiling them with the appropriate switches, put the resulting files in the right directories, ...).

-.. index:: GNAT

 Each project contains the following information (see the GNAT user's guide for the full list)

 * **List of imported projects**:
-  .. index:: imported project
+  .. index:: project; imported project

   When you are compiling sources from this project, the builder will first make sure that all the imported projects have been correctly recompiled and are